abdul-wahid789/Gibhub-Finder/README.md

 # GitHub Finder
-This is practice project to find github user using gitpub api.
+This is practice project to find gitHub user using gitHub api.
 - To get the result used `fetch()`
 - To show the result
     - *HTML*